 Can I apply for more than one project?

-Yes, you can apply for up to three projects.
+Yes, you can apply for up to two projects.
 If you are selected to proceed to the next stage of the process, you might not get your first choice or the opportunity to interview for all projects you applied for.

 What are the eligibility requirements?